govern0000/Class/Docue/Article/Plat/a.md

 Modules written in Class lang layer above System in plat arch.

-List modules layer on top of System in the arch.

-Text modules layer on top of System in the arch.

-Storage modules layer on top of System in the arch.

-Storey modules layer on top of System in the arch.
+System Plat layer at most under.

-View modules layer on top of System in the arch.
+Infra Plat layer on top of System Plat.

-Class compile modules layer on top of List modules, Text modules, Storage modules in the arch.
+Class Plat layer on top of Infra Plat.

-Page modules layer on top of Storey modules in the arch.
+Shell Plat layer on top of Class Plat.

-Tool modules layer on top of View modules and Class compile modules in the arch.
+Tool Plat layer on top of Shell Plat.